singaround/songbook/songs/home_boys_home.md

 Well early next morning the sailor lad arose\
 And into Mary's apron poured a pocket full of gold\
-Saying,” Take this my dear for the mischief I have done\
+Saying, "Take this my dear for the mischief I have done\
-For tonight I fear I've left you with a daughter or a son”
+For tonight I fear I've left you with a daughter or a son"

 >***And it's home, boys, home!\
 Home I'd like to be\